 A parent that makes boundaries and does not give in, shows the child how far they can use tantrums to get their needs met and usually the child gives up.

 A parent might take time to ask the child to express what they need through use of calm words, building the child’s skills of communication, and guiding them to start to use words to get their needs met.

 This is a natural developmental growth period.
 Looking at your child eye to eye, with your heart full of love for them, tells them more than just your words. (does not mean they will like it, but it is the formation of an open communication that can last a lifetime)

 A child will also use their energy field to reach out to their distracted caregiver if they cannot get the attention they need through sounds and words.
-They can form energy hooks and patterns that alert the caregiver without any sound.
+They can form energy hooks and patterns using their energy field (aura) that alert the caregiver without any sound.
 For when someone looks at another, their energy moves and touches them instantly in the form of Aka cords.

 Science shows that toddlers can learn two languages easily, keeping the sounds of each language perfectly in two separate categories.
 They learn rapidly probably as part of our survival skills.
 Biofield patterns are also formed very rapidly and can be culturally specific for their local.

 If parents do not know how fast infants and toddlers learn, they might not offer the child healthy ways to grow.
 Being aware of the developmental stages of children, helps you to keep in fast pace during the childhood years.

 Treating a toddler like an infant for a few more years teaches your child to act younger than their development stage which can be in the forms of crying or tantrums, “infant language”.
 Acting younger means they will hold on to baby ways because they do not know anything else.
 Offer them more.
 Teach them with a sense of play.
 Gently encourage your child to grow and learn.